abhishikha19/data_visulization__using_ggplot/README.md

 # Data visualization with ggplot2 (biological example)

 This repository contains a **fully commented R script** that builds a small **synthetic biological dataset** (gene expression and cell viability) and produces several **ggplot2** figures.
-It is intended for learning, teaching, or as a template you can copy into your own analyses before uploading to GitHub.
+It is intended for learning, teaching, or as a template you can copy into your own analyses.

 ## What you will find here